December 12, 2024

 Chelsea boots are a classic design for men and women, because they go with a range of outfits.
 Perfect for winter and smartening up your outfit, it's possible to breathe new life into your boots by tinkering with the fit a little.

 Shoes that are a little loose aren't a lost cause.
 If you can't swap them for another size in-store, follow these simple steps and fashion your own fit.
-If you want more advice on buying and fitting your ideal pair of winter boots, we can help there too.
+Whether you're looking for ladies boots or mens boots, we've got advice on buying and fitting your ideal pair of winter boots.
+We are here to help!

 Check out the shoezone blog for more style tips and footwear suggestions for every occasion.